solidrock-technology/docs/docs/guide/form-builder/index.md

 The Form Builder is split into 2 distinct areas, first the forms themselves and 2nd the custom fields that can be shared across multiple forms and events.

+Custom forms can be used within tickets, extras and for Team Member References to enable captring all the relevant details you need a referee to provide about a team member when they apply to be on a team.

 Read more about setting up [custom forms here](/guide/form-builder/forms).

 Read more about setting up [custom fields here](/guide/form-builder/fields).